 Dr. Stonebraker claims that it is a matrix for classifying DBMS applications.
 Beautiful in its simplicity, the matrix has become part of the database culture and "knowledge."
 Unfortunately, it's also inaccurate.
 The problem is the lower right quadrant, which certainly implies that ODBMSs do not support queries.
 Click here for more on the errors in the DBMS Matrix.

-More detail for the current topic: Stonebraker's DBMS Matrix
+More Detail on Stonebraker's DBMS Matrix

 The Savvy Manager's Guide